leapwallet/cosmos-node-setup/docs/overview.md

 4. Follow this step on each cosigner, full node, and monitor.
 Set up the [URL](url-setup.md).
 5. If you're setting up a validator, then set up the [cosigners](cosigner-setup.md).
 6. If you had created a server for a validator, delete it now.
-7. Foll this step on each monitor.
+7. Follow this step on each monitor.
 Set up [observability](observability.md).
 8. Exit the terminal multiplexer on every server:

     ```shell